apua/resume/2017/draft.rst

 - high energy on development
 - passion on programming
 - interested in and *always think about* the principle behind things
-- solving problem over fasion technology
+- solving problem over fashion technology
 - desire close cooperation